 - Our shared Australian values of respect, equality and freedom go beyond our different cultures, and are what makes Australia such a great place to live.

-- The message of respect and belonging goes beyond 21 March.
-It can be lived by each of us, every day.
+- The message of respect and belonging goes beyond the week long celebration.
+It can be lived by each of us, every day

 Ways to get involved

-- Join us this Harmony to celebrate the benefits and strength cultural diversity brings to our nation and Australian way of life
+Join us this Harmony Week to celebrate the benefits and strength cultural diversity brings to our nation and Australian way of life.

 - Find out what's happening near you